Logo 1 Logo 2 Logo 3 Logo 4 Logo 5

 About The Project

-This program focused on underprivileged communities living in the urban slums of Bangalore in strengthening 1st 1000 days and Early Childhood Care and Development (ECCD).
+This program focuses on underprivileged communities living in the urban slums of Bangalore in strengthening 1st 1000 days and Early Childhood Care and Development (ECCD).
 The program would 1) identify the gap and strengthen the 1st 1000 days for improved Maternal Child Health outcomes.
-2) Enrol 25 children aged 6 months to 3 years in each creche (total 3 creches), provided nutritious snacks and early simulation for the overall development (Cognitive, Language, Physical, Social, and Emotional) of the child 3) Provide health literacy to parents of ECCD beneficiaries and community on 1st 1000 days viz., child growth and development, IYCF, Early Childhood Education, Food and Nutrition, WASH, Immunization, Family Planning, etc and also improve demand to seek healthcare from public health facilities/FLWs.
+2) Enrol children aged 6 months to 3 years in each creche (total 3 creches), provide nutritious snacks and early simulation for the overall development (Cognitive, Language, Physical, Social, and Emotional) of the child 3) Provide health literacy to parents of ECCD beneficiaries and community on 1st 1000 days viz., child growth and development, IYCF, Early Childhood Education, Food and Nutrition, WASH, Immunization, Family Planning, etc and also improve demand to seek healthcare from public health facilities/FLWs.

 Improve the Health Status of the Adult Population through Lifestyle and Nutrition: An Intervention Study in Thoothukudi District, Tamil Nadu